alexavil/RollTheDice/README.md

 - Weakness

 You can set how long the effects will stay in config.yml.
 (Don't forget to restart to apply changes!)
 However, this is not applied to instant effects.

+Modified versions are not supported.
+Get the official version from the Releases tab.